Mountain Spring Farm Doodles

 Phone: landline (not checked frequently): 205-467-0258

 All visits are by appointment only.
-We mostly accommodate visitors on the weekends, though weekday appointments are often possible too.
-Please email or call for any questions, or to set up an appointment.
+We mostly accommodate visitors on the weekends, though weekday appointments are often possible too. ** See new limited visitation policy due to COVID-19** Please email or call for any questions, or to set up an appointment.